Information about this medicine

 - Anticoagulants increase the risk of bleeding and bruising.
 This could be an emergency.

-- Stopping the medicine can increase your risk for a deep vein thrombosis, pulmonary embolism, or stroke.
+- Stopping the medicine can increase your risk for serious problems caused by blood clots, such as a pulmonary embolism or stroke.
 It's important to talk to your doctor before you make any changes in how you take this medicine.

 Cautions for all medicines